foxylion/docker-steam-css/README.md

 ### Other configuration files

 Any other configuration file can also be overriden using the same method as above, you must just locate the right file in the docker container.
+The folder structure is the same as when you install the server locally.